Content - Resident - Licenses - Marriage Licenses

 A licence is valid anywhere in Ontario for 90 days from the date of issue.
 There is no waiting period between the date your licence is issued and your date of marriage.

-$148.70 - Payments may be made using cash, money order, Interac, Visa and/or Mastercard.
+$162.50 - Payments may be made using cash, money order, Interac, Visa, Mastercard and/or American Express.

 Not required in Ontario prior to the issuance of a Marriage Licence.